Ronald Burkle: MLS

-On January 22, 2019, Burkle was announced as the new lead investor of soon-to-be Major League Soccer franchise, the Sacramento Republic FC.
+On January 22, 2019, Burkle was announced as the new lead investor of Sacramento Republic FC.

 On February 26, 2021, Burkle announced that he was pulling out his interests in Major League Soccer expansion club in Sacramento due to the COVID-19 pandemic in California.
 This move placed Sacramento expansion hopes in doubt.

 NWSL

 In January 2021, Lisa Baird, the commissioner of the National Women's Soccer League (NWSL), announced that an expansion team in Sacramento, led by Ron Burkle and in conjunction with Sacramento Republic FC's expansion bid into Major League Soccer, would join the NWSL in 2022.
 However, Burkle never confirmed the news publicly before exiting the Sacramento Republic's ownership group.
 Instead, on June 8, 2021, the NWSL announced San Diego as the location for an expansion team owned by Burkle, which began play as San Diego Wave FC in the 2022 NWSL season.

 Technology investments

 Burkle has invested in technology startup companies through A-Grade Investments, a venture capital fund he founded with Ashton Kutcher and Guy Oseary.
-As of 2020, A-Grade's investment portfolio includes SeatGeek, SoundCloud, Uber, Warby Parker, Spotify, Foursquare, and Airbnb.
+As of 2020, A-Grade's investment portfolio included SeatGeek, SoundCloud, Uber, Warby Parker, Spotify, Foursquare, and Airbnb.

-He has also invested in technology startup companies through Inevitable Venture, a venture capital fund founded by D.A Wallach and Chris Hollod.
+He has also invested in technology startup companies through Inevitable Venture, a venture capital fund founded by D. A. Wallach and Chris Hollod.
 Inevitable Ventures's investment include Picnic Health, 8i, Thrive Market, and Wiser Care.